Ido0302/Graphs-Algo/README.md

 # Exe1 - Graphs - (Classes and Namespaces)

 Graph: graph consists of 2 files:
-1. Graph.hpp - contains the declaraiton of class "graph", the members of the class(adjency matrix, count of vertices and edges and boolean variable to define if graph is direct or not) and the declaration of the methods in class.
+1. Graph.hpp - contains the declaraiton of class "graph", the members of the class(adjacency matrix, count of vertices and edges and boolean variable to define if graph is direct or not) and the declaration of the methods in class.
 2. Graph.cpp - contains the implements of the methods in graph.hpp
 The methods are:
 a. loadgraph - get matrix and update the members according the matrix.